Rohr Action and Contemplation Small Group

 - Are you looking for community with others who have a unitive, non-dualistic, mystical heart?

 If you answered "yes" to any of the questions above, we invite you to join us at our Richard Rohr Action and Contemplation small group.
-We meet on the second Sundays of the month from 3:00-4:30 pm at the Rolling Ridge Center for Spirituality and Leadership (CSL).
+We meet on the second Sundays of the month from 3:00-4:30 pm ONLINE.
 Each month we begin with a contemplative practice and then engage in conversation that deepens our understanding and inspires our heart as we seek to integrate a Richard Rohr writing into our daily lives.
 Advanced registration is preferred, but not required. (please click the registration button at the top of the page) You are welcome to join us when you are able.
 For more information on this monthly event or to be added to the distribution list regarding other upcoming Richard Rohr/Center for Action and Contemplation events, contact Rolling Ridge Executive Director, Lawrence Jay at firstname.lastname@example.org.

-Learn more about the Rohr Action and Contemplation group is this article featured in the New England Conference Catalyst.
+Learn more about the Rohr Action and Contemplation group in this article featured in the New England Conference Catalyst.